arkumu/arkumu.github.io/dokumentation/benutzerrechteverwaltung/index.markdown

 **Simple Registered Users in the Admin Backend are permitted to:**

-* Allow other users to edit their Projects, Events, Actors, Equipment, Physical Objects and Information Carriers.
+* Allow other users to edit their Projects, Events, Actors, Equipment, Physical Objects and Information Storage Mediums.
 This enables collaborative work on pair or group projects.

 **Simple Registered Users in the Admin Backend are not permitted to:**